A. M. Rajah: Music composer

 Rajah was booked early in his cinema life as one of the music composers, but he passed the opportunity to Viswanathan.

 Rajah's debut as music composer was for Sobha (1958).
 It was C. V. Sridhar who gave his friend the second break to be a music director, fulfilling his promise that the day he directed his first film, Rajah would be its music director.
 The film was Kalyana Parisu (1959).
 Rajah received the Madras Film Fans Association award of Best Music Director in 1959 for this film.
 In the same year he composed music for Anbukkor Anni (1958).
 Sridhar and Rajah thereafter collaborated on Vidivelli (1960) and Then Nilavu (1961).
 They separated after the film was completed and Rajah refused to do the background music, but eventually did under pressure from mutual friends; Sridhar wanted to go back to Rajah for Nenjil Or Alayam (1962), but he refused.
 He then composed music for Aadi Perukku (1962).

 In the 1970s, he composed music for films Amma Enna Stree(Malayalam-1970), Veetu Mapillai (Tamil-1973) and Enakkoru Magan Pirappan (Tamil-1975).

 Death

-On the 8th of April, 1989, Rajah was killed in a train accident at Valliyur.
+On the 8th of April, 1989, Rajah was killed in a train accident at Valliyur in Tirunelveli district.
 In transit to perform at a concert in Kanyakumari district temple, Rajah reportedly attempted to board a moving train, whereupon he tripped and fell onto the tracks.
 He was killed instantly.
+His body buried in the cemetery, placed in his land in Renukapuram.